code42/code42cli/README.md

 ```bash
 code42 securitydata send-to syslog.company.com -i
 ```
-Note that this only is guaranteed if you do not change your query.
+This is only guaranteed if you did not change your query.

 Each destination-type subcommand shares query parameters